anmolnath21-droid/Retail_Sales_Analysis/README.md

 ```
 ## Data Analysis & Business Problems & Answers

-**Q. Write a SQL query to retrieve all columns for sales made on '2022-11-05:**
+**Write a SQL query to retrieve all columns for sales made on '2022-11-05:**
 ``` sql
 SELECT *
 	FROM retail_sales
 WHERE sale_date = '2022-11-05'
 ```

-**Q. Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:**
+**Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:**
 ``` sql
 SELECT *
 	FROM retail_sales